Explore how AWS is positioning itself among competitors in generative AI and what competition between technology behemoths means for other businesses.

 When someone plans the cost of API development and continuous improvement, they can remember test environments, sandboxes, trial versions, upgrades of underlying components, and runtimes.
 As an effect, there’s much more cost wise to API development than designing and coding APIs.

 Tokens, SSO, and multi factor authentication are the current standards which everybody expects.
 An API without the properly implemented authentication and authorization mechanisms has no chance on the market and should not be allowed to be used because of the security requirements.

 To make it even more difficult, there are different data protection and privacy policies globally (EU, USA, Asia, Africa, Middle East, NZAC etc.) which have to be followed and have a direct impact on API design, implementation and deployment.

 The growth hacker is the new role focused on how to get more customers to use your API and pay for it.
 The traditional product selling strategies no longer work for APIs.
-The way to sell efficiently is still in the experimental phase and everybody’s learning how to do it.
+The way to sell efficiently is still in the experimental phase, and everybody’s learning how to do it.

+Thanks to composable architectures, all digital enterprises are moving towards becoming composable enterprises.
 They continue to improve the offering by allowing APIs for their business partners and customers, also internally, not just externally.

 Fintech, insurtech, and banking are ahead of the other industries, but every sector will follow.
 Contact us to help you transform your organization towards API business.
 Our expert teams are focused on transforming industries into even more successful digital business players.

 Find out whether Bun.js is a threat to Node.js in a duly documented coding experiment by Avenga’s Node.js Engineering Director.

 Explore the critical role of supply chain visibility in business operations.
 Learn the difference between supply chain transparency and visibility.